kanaverse/kana/README.md

 ***Note: Checkout [scran.js](https://github.com/jkanche/scran.js) for details on the implementation and the underlying WASM/C++ libraries that make this possible.***

-***Note 2: This is a pure JS application with client side computation, neither the raw data not the results step of the analysis are uploaded or transfered to any servers.
-Everything automagically runs in your own browser!!!***
+***Note 2: This is a pure JS application with client side computation, neither the raw data not the results at any step of the analysis are uploaded or transfered to any servers.
+All computations automagically runs in your own browser!!!***

 <img src="assets/scran.js.app.gif" align="center" width="75%" height="75%"/>